wailar/wailar/README.md

 - 👋 Hi, I’m @wailar
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning basic python
+- 🌱 I’m currently learning data visualization and mining packages in R
 - 💞️ I’m looking to collaborate on research projects
 - 📫 How to reach me arthur.liaw8@gmail.com